Ghanjah

 A ghanjah or ganja (غنجه), also known as kotiya in India, is a large wooden trading dhow, a traditional Arabic sailing vessel.

 Description

 The ghanjah dhows had a curved prow with a characteristic trefoil ornament carved on top of the stem-head.
 They also had an ornately carved stern and quarter galleries.
 Their average length was 97 ft with a 15 m keel-length and an average weight of 215 tons.
 Usually they had two masts, the main mast having a pronounced inclination towards the prow.
 They used two to three lateen sails; supplementary sails were often added on the bowsprit and on a topmast atop the main mast.

 The ghanjah is often difficult to distinguish from the baghlah, a similar type of dhow.
-Besides the trefoil-shaped carving on top of the stem-head, ghanjahs had usually a more slender shape.
+Besides the trefoil-shaped carving on top of the stem-head, ghanjahs usually had a more slender shape.